Twins vs. Padres Player Props Betting Odds

 Bogaerts Stats

-- Bogaerts has 36 hits with five doubles, six home runs, 18 walks and 15 RBI.
-He's also stolen three bases.
+- Bogaerts has put up 36 hits with five doubles, six home runs and 18 walks.
+He has driven in 15 runs with three stolen bases.

 Bogaerts Recent Games